wizards-of-lua/wizards-of-lua/docs/_tutorials/bind-a-spell-to-a-magic-wand.md

 Essentially, this spell adds a custom named attribute called "OnSwingArmEvent" to the item's tag list, with the given command as its value.

-For example, to bind the rocket thrower spell to an item, we just need to take that item into our main hand and call:
+For example, to bind the rocket spell to an item, we just need to take that item into our main hand and call:
 ```lua
 /lua bind("/lua rocket()", spell.owner.mainhand)
 ```

-At this point, we have defined what should be done, when the [SwingArmEvent](/modules/SwingArmEvent) occurs.
+We just have defined what should be done when the [SwingArmEvent](/modules/SwingArmEvent) occurs.
 But this is not enough, is it?
-We still need another spell that observes the events and handles them by executing the commands that are bound to the items.
+We still need another spell that observes the events and handles them by executing the commands.

 ## A Centralized Observer Spell for Magic Wands
-The centralized observer spell is resposible for handling all swing arm events by calling the item-specific command that has been stored inside the swung item.
+The centralized observer spell is resposible for handling all swing arm events by calling the item-specific command that has been stored inside the item.

 It looks like this:
 ```lua